RobbieTheWagner/ember-flatpickr/README.md

 wrap=false}}
 ```

-*(All options are displayed, but they have defaults and you only need to pass what you need)
+*(`onChange` is the only required option, but you can pass null if you do not care about it.
+All other options are displayed, but they have defaults and you only need to pass what you need)

 **Note:** You should pass your value with the `readonly` helper, and you should only update your value selected in the `onChange` action.
 If you just want it to be set to the new `dateObject`, you can use `(action (mut dateValue))` like the example above.